-Project Dana’s CSG program is unique in its concept by offering three different types of caregiver training/support group sessions along with individual counseling support to caregivers.
+Project Dana’s CGSG program is unique in its concept by offering three different types of caregiver training/support group sessions along with individual counseling support to caregivers.

 The goal of the program is to help alleviate the stress that come with continuous caregiving responsibilities.
 Caregivers must be providing care to someone who is 60 years old or older living at home.

 Due to the COVID-19 pandemic, caregiver support group meetings are being held virtually online through ZOOM.

 Honolulu Location: Honpa Hongwanji Hawaii Betsuin, 1727 Pali Highway Honolulu, HI 96813

 Meeting Dates: Every Second and Third Wednesdays Time: 9:30 am to 12:00 pm

 Waipahu Location: Hongwanji Buddhist Temple, 94-821 Kuhaulua Street Waipahu, HI 96797